robinvdvleuten/vuex-persistedstate/README.md

 - `getState <Function>`: A function that will be called to rehydrate a previously persisted state.
 Defaults to using `storage`.
 - `setState <Function>`: A function that will be called to persist the given state.
 Defaults to using `storage`.
 - `filter <Function>`: A function that will be called to filter any mutations which will trigger `setState` on storage eventually.
 Defaults to `() => true`
+- `overwrite <Boolean>`: When rehydrating, whether to overwrite the existing state with the output from `getState` directly, instead of merging the two objects with `deepmerge`.
+Defaults to false.
 - `arrayMerger <Function>`: A function for merging arrays when rehydrating state.
 Defaults to `function (store, saved) { return saved }` (saved state replaces supplied state).
 - `rehydrated <Function>`: A function that will be called when the rehydration is finished.
 Useful when you are using Nuxt.js, which the rehydration of the persisted state happens asynchronously.
 Defaults to `store => {}`